omtorano/Exports-Metatranscriptomics/README.md

 See this site http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#input-data for more information about differential expression and biocmanager.

- More info on Spades and compiled useful unix commands to come :)
+ More info on Spades to come :)

 # Useful Bash/Unix/Slurm things
 https://www.schedmd.com/